Etcher is a fantastic open-source USB image writer tool for Windows, macOS and Linux — and a new stable release recently popped out.

 Click ‘Add Source’ to confirm the change, then close Software & Updates.
 You’ll likely be prompted to update your software sources.

-The next step is to add the repository key.
-This allows Ubuntu to verify that packages installed from the repository are made by who they say they are.
-You have to add this key to be able to install Etcher; Ubuntu will disable unsigned repos.
+Because it allows Ubuntu to verify that packages installed from the repository are made by who they say they are.
+You have to add this key to be able to install Etcher as Ubuntu disables unsigned repos by default.

-Finally, update your packages list and install the app:
+Finally, update your packages list and proceed to install Etcher:

-sudo apt update && sudo apt install etcher-electron
+sudo apt update && sudo apt install balena-etcher-electron

-That’s it; launch Etcher from the Unity Dash (or an alternative app launcher) and follow the on-screen instructions.
+That’s it; launch Etcher from the Applications grid (or your favourite Linux app launcher) and follow the on-screen instructions to create a bootable USB!